ElazarK/content-docs/playbooks/Prisma_Cloud_Compute_Audit_Alert.md

-Default playbook for parsing Prisma Cloud Compute audit alerts
+Default playbook for parsing Prisma Cloud Compute audit alerts.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.